aviriel/meetup-questionnaires/README.md

 **Select a winner**

-1. Install a jar-file to Alfresco
-2. See the button "Select the winner" in the toolbar on the datalist page
+1. Add *Winner* dashlet to the dashboard of the site with questionnaires
+2. Open the dashboard
-3. Click a button
+3. Click button *Choose winner*

 ##ToDo:

 1. Make a photo of the full questionnaire after qr-code scanning, upload the photo (or two) to Alfresco and attach these file to the datalist item.
-2. Move the project to Maven
-3. Use Alfresco to create questionnaires
+2. Use Alfresco to create questionnaires

 #Trademark alert